 Outreach and partnerships have been important components of the programming at the DHCAC since it opened in 1982.
 In 1983, the Center opened its doors to the students of the Glades communities with the Theatre for Schools program.
-Now called the CAFE series (Cultural Arts for Education), this program usually serves over 15,000 students per year and is offered at a very low cost to the students.
+Now called the CAFE series (Cultural Arts for Education), this program usually serves over 1,000 students per year and is offered at a very low cost to the students.

 In 1995, the DHCAC held its first week-long residency program with the Missoula Children's Theatre.
 Local children audition for approximately 50 roles and in just five days, they present a fully-choreographed musical production!
-In September 2017, the Missoula Children's Theatre returns for their 23rd year!
+In September 2018, the Missoula Children's Theatre returned for their 25th year!
 Other residencies have included Ballet Folklorico "Quetzalli" de Veracruz, the Caribbean Dance Company of the Virgin Islands, Japanese storyteller Kuniko Yamamoto, Step Afrika!, the Mayhem Poets, the Improvised Shakespeare Company and the Kahurangi Maori Dance Theatre of New Zealand.
 These projects were made possible by funders like Sugar Cane Growers Cooperative of Florida, the Community Foundation for Palm Beach and Martin Counties, Prime Time of Palm Beach County, the Cultural Council of Palm Beach County, South Arts and the State of Florida Division of Cultural Affairs.